 - 6 tablespoons unsweetened cocoa mixed with 2 tablespoons melted butter and 2 tablespoons milk

 - Melt 2 tablespoons butter in 2 tablespoons milk for a few seconds in the microwave.
 Add 6 tablespoons cocoa and mix well.
 Set aside.

 - Sift the flour together with the baking powder.

 - Cream butter and sugar until light and fluffy.
 Add egg yolks one at a time beating well after each addition.
 Add vanilla extract, then 2 tablespoons milk beating until well mixed.

 - At low speed, gradually add the sifted dry ingredients and mix well.
 Then increase speed to medium and beat until the dough leaves the side of the bowl.

-- Divide dough.
-Remove about ¾ of the dough and set aside.
-That portion will be the vanilla dough.
+- Divide dough in half.
+Wrap one of these portions in cling wrap and set aside.
+This will be the vanilla dough.

 - To the dough remaining in the mixing bowl, add the chocolate mixture and beat until fully incorporated.
 This forms the chocolate dough.

 - Form the vanilla dough and chocolate dough into balls and slice each ball into two equal halves.

 - On a sheet of waxed paper, roll vanilla dough into a rectangle around 7” in width and 8” in length.
 Repeat with the chocolate dough.
 Flip rolled chocolate dough onto vanilla dough and peel off waxed paper.
 Lightly press the surface with a rolling pin to adhere both the vanilla and chocolate dough.
 With the short end facing you, roll the dough tightly into a log, wrap in plastic wrap and chill in refrigerator.
 Repeat procedure with other half of vanilla and chocolate dough to make the second cookie log.